oheyadam/BottomSheetTimeRangePicker/README.md

 ## Installation

-Add the following depdedency to your build.gradle file.
+Add the following dependency to your build.gradle file.

       implementation 'me.adawoud:bottomsheetpickers:latest-version'